ORIGINAL NOTICES REGARDING COVID-19 PROTOCOLS ###

 As with all other industries working with the public sector, our market research industry is among those directly affected by the need to ensure that all employees, guests, and research participants remain safe and healthy throughout the duration of the COVID-19 outbreak in the US.
 With most of our research activities taking place in the Pacific Northwest, and offices in Spokane (Spokane County, WA) and Federal Way (King County, WA) we have made the decision to limit our research activities for the next 8 weeks to ensure we are not contributing the community spread that is the root of this viral pandemic.

 On March 15th the CDC made a strong recommendation that event organizers reschedule and/or cancel their events for the next 8 weeks for events that are of 50 people or more.
+Our home state of Washington quickly followed suit canceling all public gatherings start March 25th and continuing until it is deemed safe to reopen.
+On May 1st, the state announced a Phased Re-opening will occur, at which time we can see that focus groups can resume when the state reaches “Phase 3” of opening as that will allow for gatherings of groups of 50 people or less.
 While the reality is most focus groups consist of 10-12 individuals, during a day we can see more than 50 people cycle through to participate in research which creates an additive effect of exposing multiple groups of people to the infection if we have just 1 case present.
 We sterilize everything we can, we can ensure that there is social distancing, but we must remind ourselves that we are in the people business and people need to be encouraged to make smart choices, even when that means a very direct and negative impact on our businesses bottom line.

-Also, effective March 25th through April 6th, we are impacted by the statewide “Stay Home – Stay Healthy” order which prohibits all people in Washington State from leaving their homes or participating in social, spiritual and recreational gatherings of any kind regardless of the number of participants, and all non-essential businesses in Washington State from conducting business.
+Also, effective March 25th through May 31st (extended from May 4th), we are impacted by the statewide “Stay Home – Stay Healthy” order which prohibits all people in Washington State from leaving their homes or participating in social, spiritual and recreational gatherings of any kind regardless of the number of participants, and all non-essential businesses in Washington State from conducting business.

 We often find ourselves recruiting people for research studies that are among the at-risk populations due to targeting requirements and the overall mission of the research activities we are supporting.
 We also pride ourselves in being an employer who employs people from all walks of life which has key employees who work for us that are among these at-risk populations as well.

-Until the end of this 8-week recommended period (May 3rd), we will only be supporting focus groups that can meet the 6′ social distancing recommendations put forward by our state of Washington, with no in-person research to be completed at all while the Stay Home order is in place.
+Until the end of this 8-week recommended period (May 3rd), we will only be supporting focus groups nationwide that can meet the 6′ social distancing recommendations put forward by our state of Washington, with no in-person research to be completed at all in any state with a Stay Home order is in place.
 Anyone recruited for an in-person research study will be encouraged to stay home if sick, will be encouraged to wash their hands, use hand sanitizer and cover their coughs/cough into their elbows, and practice social distancing by staying at least 6 feet away from each other.
 All high-touch facility surfaces will be sanitized prior to, during, and after each focus group.

 Given all our recruiting activities are done on CATI workstations our wonderful employees have the opportunity to work from home on all recruiting and data collection projects.
 Our office in Spokane is also naturally designed for social distancing, and we are able to ensure we are even staying 6 feet apart when working in-person in our call center for those who are unable to work from home due to technology limitations.